-Applicants who file their completed Application for Graduation Master Degree and Certificate of Advanced Study form on Banner Web after March 31 must access myRedDragon, apply to graduate and proceed to the College Store to purchase Commencement items.
+Applicants who file their completed Application for Graduation Master Degree and Certificate of Advanced Study form on Banner Web after March 1, must access myRedDragon, apply to graduate and proceed to the College Store to purchase Commencement items (or purchase online and then pick up at the College Store).
 Students who miss the March 1 deadline may not have their name appear in the Commencement program.

 Students who cannot pick up their own package may send someone to the College Store with a letter authorizing that person to get their Commencement materials.
 The letter must contain the graduate's signature and Cortland ID number, and the person picking up the materials must produce a photo ID before the items are released.

 Students unable to pick up their Commencement package prior to the ceremony should contact the College Store to place the order on hold.
 The College Store offers extended business hours to accommodate students who need to get their package the day of the ceremony.
 Please see the College Store hours listed below.

 Wednesday: 8:30 a.m.-7 p.m.